ebs-integrator/ebs-python-internship-test/README.md

 # Django Rest Framework example and test

-This repository contains a base project for intership program at EBS Integrator.
+This repository contains a base project for internship program at EBS Integrator.
 Fork it and bring it to the next level.

 ### References